MaloPolese/MaloPolese/README.md

 ### 🧙🏻‍♀️ About me:

-I'm an french apprentice student,

-- 👨🏻‍🎓 I study at Polytech Montpellier.
-- 👨🏻‍💻 I work at Conduktor.
+- 👨🏻‍💻 I work at Conduktor
-- 🎯 I am seeking an internship from July 2023 for 2 months minimum.
+- 🇫🇷 I'm french
 </div>

 ---